philipperemy/Github-full-data-set/README.md

 - stargazers_count
 - size

 Due to size limitations, I had to narrow down the available tags to those above.
-I provide all the tags for the 100k dataset.
+I provide all the tags for the 100k dataset (~260Mb for 100k objects).
+Also, you can have all the tags if you scrape the data yourself.
 More information below.

 ## What if I want to scrape my own data?

 ### Let's get started!
+Replace `python3` and `pip3` by `python` and `pip` if you use Python 2.x.
 ```
 git clone https://github.com/philipperemy/Github-full-data-set.git
 cd Github-full-data-set/